 Set the right bid for every auction based on your conversion rates

 Enable and test enhanced CPC to automatically adjust bids in real time based on the likelihood of a search query to convert without increasing cost.
-Check for Opportunities in AdWords that appear as a light bulb next to ad or product group bids to increase traffic at the same cost.
+Or, automate your bid management to optimize for your return-on-ad-spend (ROAS) using Target ROAS.

 Reach your most valuable customers

 Why: 2 of 5 mobile shoppers leave a website without converting.5

 Drive additional traffic and re-engage shoppers who have already shown interest in your products.
 Use signals from your site to bid based on audience segments with remarketing lists.
 Capture customers with your own email lists using Customer Match.
 You can also add similar audiences to find new customers who share traits and site behaviors with your current audience lists.

 As a large video game retailer in the United States, GameStop wanted to find customers who shared traits similar to their existing website visitors.
 By using similar audiences, the company saw a 30% increase in conversion rates.
 "Similar audiences helped us find new customers who are just as enthusiastic as the gamers who regularly visit our site," said Matthew Gordon, Multi-Channel Acquisition Manager at GameStop.

 Let shoppers know you have what they want nearby

 Why: Consumers who clicked on a retailer's Google Search ad before visiting the store are over 25% more likely to buy something in-store, and they spend 10% more on average.6